RustySnek/Venomous/README.md

   }
   ```
 ### Enable the Hot reloading
+  Requires watchdog python module, which can be installed with `mix venomous.watchdog install`.
   Currently only supports the SnakeManager's processes.
 Watches only directories specified in `module_paths`
   ```elixir
       config :venomous, :serpent_watcher, [